 The Katharina is a traditional Indonesian pinisi, built in 1995 in Kalimantan using only the very best grades of ironwood.
 Her slim hull was originally being planned for commercial sailing carrying freight before we spotted her in the making.

-She was bought and fitted her out as a cruising vessel, and then again in January 2014, the Katharina was the subject of a major interior refit.
+She has been fitted her out as a Snorkelling only cruising vessel, and then again in January 2014, the Katharina was the subject of a major interior refit.
 Working with the unique heritage this vessel represents, her transformation is a conservation exercise back to authenticity, using only the best traditional materials, shaped by highly skilled Indonesian craftsmen.

 Yet, what goes on behind the scenes is the use of the most up-to-date technology and she is now equipped with a super yacht grade AC station and we are optimizing our systems to the latest safety standards.